-- 55.1.
-A fine exceeding three months' salary; or - 55.2.
-Postponement of promotion for an academic rank for a period not exceeding two years; or - 55.3.
-Dismissal.
+- 55.1. a fine not exceeding three months' salary, whose enforcement shall be in harmony with relevant laws of the country; or - 55.2. postponement of promotion for an academic rank for a period not exceeding two years; or - 55.3. dismissal.